 Members of the main health and safety committee meet three times a year.
-In addition to the main committee, which has a regular membership of around 20, there are also smaller sub-groups which consider specific areas such as education or specific legislative changes.
+In addition to the main committee, which has a regular membership of around 30.
+There are also smaller sub-groups which consider specific areas such as education or technology and innovation.

 The effective early promotion of health and safety for the construction professions within the education system, to ensure that designers produce buildings which can be safely built, maintained and demolished.